git-keeper/git-keeper/docs/faculty/assignment-workflow.md

 student code.

-When a student submits an assignment to the server it creates a temporary clone of the student's repository and and a temporary copy of the tests directory.
+When a student submits an assignment to the server it creates a temporary clone of the student's repository and a temporary copy of the `tests` directory.
 With the temporary `tests` directory as its working directory, the testing environment then runs `action.sh` using `bash` or `action.py` using `python3`, passing the action script the path to the temporary clone of the